Nick Fortes Player Props: Marlins vs. Rockies

 Nick Fortes At The Plate

-- In 6.3% of his games this year, he has homered, and 1.9% of his trips to the dish.
+- He has homered in four games this season (6.3%), leaving the park in 1.9% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.